adnen007/productive-youtube/README.md

-a small app allow you to use youtube without short and and any other kind of destruction like comments suggested video
+a small app allow you to use youtube without shorts  or any other kind of destruction like comments suggested video

 it still under development